 Use leftover cooked brown rice.
 This can also be day-old rice or rice cooked ahead of time and cooked to room temp.
 However, make sure you don't use mushy rice with too much liquid.
 For instance, the grain should separate easily.
 You'll first sauté chopped carrots, peas, sliced scallions, and garlic for a few seconds.

 This fast-paced cooking method is best to have everything ready before stir-frying.
 Add your egg, fry a little, and then add rice, soy sauce, and sesame seeds.
 In addition, to eliminate waste, you can use the egg mixture from the egg marinade as the egg for the fried rice recipe.
-Finally, you will finish with toasted sesame oil.
-Regular sesame oil should be fine also if you don't have toasted sesame oil.
-However, toasted sesame just gives a more intensified nuttier taste.
-It's more of a refined sauce used to finish dishes than cooking with it.

 See the bang bang tofu recipe card for quantities.